Grandma's Christmas Cookie

 Added to shopping list.
 Go to shopping list.

-Ingredients50 m servings 86 cals
+Ingredients50 m servings 86

 Original recipe yields 96 servings (8 dozen cookies)